jacobgoren-sb/workato-mpc-server/README.md

 - Organize recipes and connections
 - Handle project-level configurations

+📊 Activity Logs
+- Track all activities within your workspace
+- Filter logs by time range, users, and event types
+- Monitor resource changes and user actions
+- Support for multiple environments (dev, sandbox, prod, etc.)
+- Advanced filtering by resource and event types

 🔖 Tag Management
 - Create, update, and delete tags in your workspace
 - List and retrieve available tags with advanced filtering options